Lulworth Castle Documentary Wedding Photographs in Dorset

 Lulworth Castle Bohemian Chique Wedding Decorations

-Inside the main hall the wedding breakfast tables were a sight to behold.
-The clean white linen at contrast with the rugged red and grey brick and stone.
-Each table sported a custom ink print of the animal based table name, Kitty and Fox chocolate bars and personalised menus.
+Inside the main hall, the wedding breakfast tables were a sight to behold.
+The clean white linen in contrast with the rugged red and grey brick and stone.
+Each table sported a custom ink print of the animal-based table name, Kitty and Fox chocolate bars and personalised menus.
 The room was full of flowers.
 Everywhere you looked there was a watering can, retro fruit box or vase containing brightly coloured specimens.

 Lulworth Castle Wedding Breakfast Photographs

 Guests were called in from the gardens for wedding breakfast.
-With champagne close to hand treated to some hilarious wedding speeches.
+With champagne close to hand they were treated to some hilarious wedding speeches.
 Beales Gourmet Catering then served a huge paella and wedding breakfast BBQ.
-Each table had their own ‘colour a Kitty’ with coloured pens.
-There were comic book post cards for writing heart-felt messages to the bride and groom.
-The personal touches even went as far as a ‘use what you need’ hamper in the toilets!
+Each table had its own ‘colour a Kitty’ with coloured pens.
+There were comic book postcards for writing heart-felt messages to the bride and groom.
+The personal touches even went as far as ‘use what you need’ hamper in the toilets!

 Now even the grand castle, the amazing wedding breakfast set up or the flowers and candles could not distract from the wedding cake.
 Kat’s mother had outdone herself.
 I think she told me she had been baking constantly for about three months!
 Five different layers of sponges were covered in bright fruit and flowers.

 Once the cake was cut it was time for the cocktail bar to open.
 With mirrored menu’s we knew the guests were not going to go thirsty.
 Whilst waiting for their liquid creations guests were treated to a home movie from Kat and JP’s past.